yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 that behind and call it a choice. `null` in a `--device-props` file is how that is expressed.

+## When somebody has actually run it

+`data/field.toml` holds observations that no upstream document carries, and it is the only table here that rests on nothing but somebody having booted the machine.
+Each entry names who observed it and what exactly they saw, and the tools label the verdict that way rather than presenting it as a documented fact.

+The first entry is the i5-10200H: Dortania states iGPU support per generation and WhateverGreen per device id, and Comet Lake is supported by both, so every rule here would call that processor's iGPU supported.
+It installs and the graphics never accelerate.
+A single SKU is below the resolution of either source, so it can only be recorded from having run it.

+An entry outranks the generation rule because it is more specific, not because it is stronger.
+It earns its place by being specific about the observation:
+"does not work" is not an entry, "installs, but graphics acceleration cannot be made to work" is.

+Where one applies, the framebuffer section is skipped entirely and the placeholder the profiles ship is removed - an id will not rescue an iGPU that has been run and found not to accelerate, and leaving a value nobody chose is worse than leaving the key out.

 ## Where the answers come from

     python3 tools/provenance.py            # every category and its source